George S. Clarke

-George S. Clarke (July 12, 1890 - May 25, 1968) was an officer of the United States Army with the rank of colonel.
-Colonel Clarke commanded the 57th Infantry Regiment (United States) during the Battle of Bataan and the Japanese invasion of the Philippines during World War II.
+George S. Clarke (July 12, 1890 - May 25, 1968) was a colonel in the United States Army.
+He commanded the 57th Infantry Regiment during the Battle of Bataan and the Japanese invasion of the Philippines during World War II.

 Biography

-Clarke was born and raised in Spokane, graduated from the New York Military Academy in 1909, and was commissioned a 2nd Lieutenant into the Philippine Constabulary in 1912.
-He rose to the rank of major during World War I. He was promoted to lieutenant colonel in 1940 and to colonel in 1941.
-Clarke holds the distinction as the last US Army combat officer to leave the Philippines before their occupation by Japan on May 8, 1942 and the first to reach the United States.
+Colonel George S. Clarke was born and raised in Spokane, graduated from the New York Military Academy in 1909, and was commissioned as a 2nd Lieutenant in the Philippine Constabulary in 1912.
+He rose to major during World War I. He was promoted to lieutenant colonel in 1940 and to colonel in 1941.
+Clarke holds the distinction as the last US Army combat officer to leave the Philippines before their occupation by Japan on May 8, 1942, and the first to reach the United States.

-Clarke was assigned to the Philippines shortly before the Japanese invasion in 1941 and was temporarily promoted to brigadier general.

 Philippine-American War and the Pancho Villa Expedition

-Clarke's first assignments were various commands within the Philippines, including service within the First Company General Service Battalion in Manila.
-During this time Clarke fought Moro rebels on the island of Jolo.
+Colonel Clarke's first assignments included various commands in the Philippines, including service in the First Company, General Service Battalion, in Manila.
+During this time, Clarke fought Moro rebels on Jolo.
 Among several unconventional assignments, Clarke was directed to accompany the Sultan of Sulu on a pilgrimage to Mecca.
 By December 29, 1916, Clarke was reassigned to the newly established 37th U.S. Infantry along the U.S.-Mexico border, where he participated in anti-bandit operations.

 World War I

-Clarke served in France and Germany under the 18th Infantry Regiment, 1st Infantry Division for the last two years of World War I. He fought in 5 major engagements of The Great War: Saint-Mihiel, Aisne Marne, Oise Aine, Argonne Forest, and in the first battle ever between the U.S. Army and the German Army, at Cantigny.
+Colonel Clarke served in France and Germany under the 18th Infantry Regiment, 1st Infantry Division for the last two years of World War I. He fought in 5 major engagements of The Great War: the Battle of Saint-Mihiel, the Second Battle of the Marne, the Third Battle of the Aisne, the Meuse–Argonne offensive, and in the Battle of Cantigny, the first clash between the U.S. Army and the German Army of the conflict.